0011001011/vizuka/README.md

 Data viz navigation :
 * left click selects a bucket of data
+* middle click selects a bunch of similar buckets according to your method (#TODO MenuList to select bunching process)
 * right click reset all in-memory buckets

-* middle click selects a bunch of similar buckets according to your method (#TODO MenuList to select bunching process)
+Other options:
+* show one label with the 'Show one label' field
+* select all buckets containing a label with 'Select all with label'

 File structures